How to Build a Baby Registry in 4 Easy Steps

 Places to Set Baby Down

 Last but definitely not least, don’t forget gift cards.
-Gift cards for your favorite store, or even help and favors cards for non-material items, make great registry adds.
+Gift cards for your favorite store, or even help and favors cards for non-material items are also helpful to include on your registry.
 They’re sure to get used and can help you buy more of any item you and your little one are loving.

 Ready, Set, Register